pendulum-project/ntpd-rs/docs/man/ntp.toml.5.md

     value.

 `ignore` = *ip addresses*
 :   `pool` mode only.
-Specifies a list of ip addresses of servers in the pool
+Specifies a list of IP addresses of servers in the pool
     which should not be used.
 For example: `["127.0.0.1"]`.
 Empty by default.

 ## `[[server]]`